graphprotocol/graph-node/README.md

 [The Graph](https://thegraph.com/) is a protocol for building decentralized applications quickly on Ethereum and IPFS using GraphQL.

-Graph Node is an open source Rust implementation of the key backend infrastructure piece that sources blockchain events to deterministically update queryable datastores.
+Graph Node is an open source Rust implementation that event-sources the Ethereum blockchain to deterministically update a datastore which can be queried via the GraphQL endpoint.

-For detailed instructions and more context check out [Getting Started Guide](docs/getting-started.md).
+For detailed instructions and more context check out the [Getting Started Guide](docs/getting-started.md).

+*Note: this project is heavily WIP and until it reaches v1.0 the API is subject to change in breaking ways without notice.*

 ## Quick Start